 - Understandable: Information and the operation of the user interface must be understandable.

 - Robust: Content must be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.

-Coming This Summer to a Website Near You
+Coming Soon to a Website Near You

 - cognitive and learning disabilities

 WCAG 2.2 adds eight guidelines to the existing list of 50 in WCAG 2.1: